RonenNess/Shaku/docs/gfx_sprite.md

 ### sprite.rotation : <code>Number</code>
 Sprite rotation in radians.
+This property is locked when static=true.

 **Kind**: instance property of [<code>Sprite</code>](#Sprite)
 <a name="Sprite+origin"></a>

 ### sprite.origin : <code>Vector2</code>
 Sprite origin point.
+This property is locked when static=true.

 **Kind**: instance property of [<code>Sprite</code>](#Sprite)
 <a name="Sprite+skew"></a>

 ### sprite.skew : <code>Vector2</code>
 Skew the sprite corners on X and Y axis, around the origin point.
+This property is locked when static=true.

 **Kind**: instance property of [<code>Sprite</code>](#Sprite)
 <a name="Sprite+color"></a>